dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/connect-azure-devops.md

 ## About Azure DevOps and dbt Cloud

-You can connect your Azure DevOps account in dbt Cloud to unlock new product experiences:
+Connect your Azure DevOps account in dbt Cloud to unlock new product experiences:

 - Import new Azure DevOps repos with a couple clicks during dbt Cloud project setup.
 - Clone repos using HTTPS rather than SSH